vmware/container-service-extension/docs/README.md

-The **container-service-extension** (`CSE`) is a vCloud Director add-on that manages the life cycle of Kubernetes clusters for tenants.
+The **container-service-extension** (`CSE`) is a VMware vCloud Director add-on that manages the life cycle of Kubernetes clusters for tenants.

 ## Installation

-The `CSE` service is designed to be installed by the vCloud Director System Administrator on a virtual machine with access to vCD cell, AMQP server and vCenter server.
+The `CSE` service is designed to be installed by the vCloud Director System Administrator on a virtual machine (the `CSE` appliance) with access to the vCD cell, AMQP server and vCenter server.

 vCD tenants can use `CSE` through [vcd-cli](https://vmware.github.io/vcd-cli).

 ### System Administrator Installation

-Allocate a new virtual machine to run `CSE` or use one of the existing servers in the vCloud Director installation. `CSE` requires Python 3.
+Allocate a new virtual machine to run `CSE` (the `CSE` appliance) or use one of the existing servers in the vCloud Director installation. `CSE` requires Python 3.
+See the appendix at the end for installing Python 3 on different platforms.

+The `CSE` appliance doesn't need access to the network where the master template will be created (`network` and `temp_vapp` configuration parameters) or the tenant networks where the clusters will be created.
+The `CSE` appliance requires network access to the vCD cell, AMQP server and vCenter server.

 #### 1. Install `CSE` package.